thoukydides/homebridge-homeconnect/README.md

    1. Create an account using your email address, click on the validation link in the email that will be received, and then return to the app and login.
    1. Connect the appliances to your home network, either via the app or using Wi-Fi Protected Setup (WPS).
    1. Connect the appliances to the app (by following the installation guide provided with the appliance).
+1. If you are using a legacy Home Connect account then also create a [SingleKey ID](https://singlekey-id.com/en/sign-up/) using the same email address, ensuring that it is all in lowercase.
 1. Obtain a Home Connect application *Client ID*:
    1. Sign-up for a free [Home Connect Developer Program](https://developer.home-connect.com/user/register) account and login.
-   1. [Register a new application](https://developer.home-connect.com/applications/add), ensuring that the *OAuth Flow* is set to *Device Flow*, and the *Home Connect User Account* is the same as the email address that was used within the Home Connect app.
+   1. [Register a new application](https://developer.home-connect.com/applications/add), ensuring that the *OAuth Flow* is set to *Device Flow*, and the *Home Connect User Account* is the same as the SingleKey ID email address.
    1. Save the displayed *Client ID* to include in the Homebridge `config.json` file.
 1. Install this plugin using: `npm install -g homebridge-homeconnect`
 1. Edit `config.json` and add the HomeConnect platform (see example below).